Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Pilot-study Results and analysis

 The results for Q1 (topic coherence and usefulness) are in Figure~\ref{fig:boxplot_Q1}.
 It shows that the ratings for BERTopic are on average higher and there are fewer topics that score very low compared to Top2vec.
 Overall, BERTopic performed strongly, with 12 out of the 17 topics receiving a coherence score of 4.0 or higher.
 The results for Q3 (keyword descriptiveness) are in Figure~\ref{fig:boxplot_Q3}.
-While Top2Vec achieved lower \textit{topic} scores on average than BERTopic, it performed better in terms of \textit{keyword} ratings.
-15 out of 19 topics received a keyword score of 4 or above, indicating that participants generally found the keywords descriptive and relevant to the topic content.
-A common point of feedback from the participants was that some topics appeared to overlap in content, such as between \textbf{Topics 4, 5, and 7}.
-This, alongside the more thematically general topic labels, led the volunteers to rank the BERTopic output higher than the Top2Vec model overall, despite the high keyword list scores, further supporting the idea that keywords are less relevant when extracting helpful information from clinical interviews.
+While Top2Vec achieved lower \textit{topic coherence/usefulness} scores on average than BERTopic, Top2Vec performed better in terms of \textit{keyword helpfulness} ratings: 15 out of 19 topics received a keyword score of 4 or above, indicating that participants generally found the keywords descriptive and relevant to the topic content.
+A common point of feedback from the participants, however, was that some topics appeared to overlap in content, such as between \textbf{Topics 4, 5, and 7}.
+Apparently, the fact that BERTopic scores higher on coherence/usefulness (Q1, Figure~\ref{fig:boxplot_Q1}), indicates that the set of terms does not have to be perfect (Q3, Figure~\ref{fig:boxplot_Q3}) without harming the topic model evaluation.
 This shows that while Top2Vec extracted more \textit{potential} topics than BERTopic, it might fail to capture nuanced themes, which are crucial for the primary goal of this research.

 For Question 2, which asks how well the extracted topics represent the content of the interview overall, the BERTopic model was ranked higher than the Top2Vec model, with the added mention from all three of the evaluation participants that, while both models manage to extract mostly cohesive topics from the I0 interview, the BERTopic model's output is way more \textit{precise} and contained \textit{less overlap}.